andela-ofamakinde/Bucketlist-API/README.md

 ## Bucketlist API

 This exercise is to create an API that delivers JSON data for a bucketlist service.

-The project uses Token Based Authentication to secure the API endpoints
+The project uses Token Based Authentication to secure the API endpoints.

-The Endpoints covered are
+The Endpoints covered are:
 <table>
   <thead>
   <tr>